China's Economy, Politics, and Demography

 China’s Economy

 China is the largest or one of the largest producers of “rare earth” minerals needed as inputs to make EVs and other high-tech products.
 Some of the rare earth minerals come from rebel-controlled areas of Myanmar; China has supported these rebel groups.
 Chinese companies have been buying up mineral producers in other countries.
+China has the most advanced technology to purify and process the rare earth materials.

 In retaliation to the threat of higher American tariffs, Chinese has banned the export of some “rare earth” minerals to the United States.

-Net Foreign Direct Investment (FDI) is negative - foreign firms are taking more money out of China than new investment going into China.
+Net Foreign Direct Investment (FDI) is probably negative - foreign firms are taking more money out of China than new investment going into China.
 Again, wealthy Chinese are smuggling large amounts of their wealth out of China.

 China’s Housing Crisis

 Domestic and international investors in empty apartments are now losing money as apartment prices fall.
-Maybe a total of 20-40 million apartments are vacant; some estimates are higher.

 China’s Automobile Industry

 China today has enough capacity to manufacture half of the world’s 80 million cars, or 40 million vehicles.
 Current production is about 26 million and rising.
+(Total U.S. production is around 9 million, although American car companies assemble cars in Canada and Mexico.)
+Over half of Chinese production is now EVs.
 China’s electric vehicle companies continue to build new capacity.
-By 2030, China’s capacity could climb to 75% of the world’s volume.
+By 2030, China’s capacity could climb to 75% of the world’s volume, most of it EVs.

-Exports of electric vehicles are rising rapidly, to 6 million vehicles in 2023.
-(Total U.S. production is around 9 million, although American car companies assemble many cars in Canada and Mexico.)
+To increase production of electric autos quickly, China is stepping up exports.
+Exports of electric vehicles are rising rapidly, to 6 million vehicles in 2023 and maybe 9 million vehicles in 2024.
 Besides autos with Chinese nameplates, foreign automakers are using China as the manufacturing base for exports under their own names.
-Foreign companies originally build large plants in China with Chinese joint venture companies to produce for the Chinese market.
-But falling sales in China have converted these plants to producing for exports.
-As mentioned above, VW has just completed a large EV plant to hopefully produce EVs that replace falling gas auto sales in China and closed gas auto plants in Germany.
+Foreign companies originally build large plants in China with Chinese joint venture companies to produce gas cars for the Chinese market.

 Tesla shipped 344,000 China-built EVs to Canada, Europe and other markets in 2023.
 Volkswagen, Renault and BMW export made-in-China EVs to Europe.
 GM’s best-selling Chevrolets in Mexico are produced in China.
 Hyundai and Kia expect to sell 200,000 cars made in China back to South Korea and into global markets.
 Ford is exporting about 100,000 trucks and SUVs to Asia, Africa and the Middle East.
-Chinese joint venture partners make profits from these shipments.

-This discussion of the Chinese auto industry is from Michael Dunne, “When Every Car Is Made in China,” The Dunne Insights Newsletter, May 7, 2024.
+This discussion of the Chinese auto industry is mostly from Michael Dunne, “When Every Car Is Made in China,” The Dunne Insights Newsletter, May 7, 2024.

 China dominates the global supply chain to produce EVs, from mining to mineral processing of rare earth mineral to the production of battery cells.